skedgo/tripgo-api/docs/extensions.md

 1. Read the [terms of use of Google Maps](https://developers.google.com/maps/terms) and make sure you comply with them in your app - in particular, that you are using a Google Map.
 2. Sign up to the [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/start)
-3. [Forward us](mailto:api@skedgo.com) your Google Directions API key.
-We'll then link it to your TripGo API key and car results leaving now will then come augmented with Google's drive time predictions through the TripGo API for your API key.
+3. Enter your `Google Maps Directions API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
+4. Car results leaving now will then come augmented with Google's drive time predictions through the TripGo API for your API key (after at most 5 minutes).

 ### Chicago's CTA 🇺🇸

 1. Read the [terms of use of CTA's API](http://www.transitchicago.com/developers/terms.aspx) and make sure you comply with them in your app
 2. Sign up to [CTA's API](http://www.transitchicago.com/developers/)
+3. Enter your `CTA key for Chicago` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. [Forward us](mailto:api@skedgo.com) your CTA API key.
-We'll then link it to your TripGo API key to enable real-time data for CTA for your TripGo API key.
+4. Real-time data for CTA for your TripGo API key will be enabled (after at most 5 minutes).

 <!--